 The Allied forces had been pushing back the Germans.
 Americans were able to send in fresh troops, so Germany was outmatched and started to crumble.
 The outcome of the war seemed clear.
-Even though the U.S. could invade Germany, it would cost too much and everyone was tired of the war.
+Even though the US could have invaded Germany, it would cost too much and everyone was tired of the war.
 The Germans understood their weaknesses and knew they would not be able to win.

 Germany asked for an armistice, an agreement to end the war that saved either side from claiming victory or defeat.
 It took several days, but the accord was signed on November 11, and for the first time in years, the sound of mortars and gunfire ceased.
 This happened at the 11th hour of the 11th day in the 11th month and is why we all take a moment of silence at this time each year.